AdminTurnedDevOps/PearsonCourses/kubernetes-ai-and-ml/Section5/readme.md

 You'll see a ton of results on the bottom.
 You can go through each to get an idea of what they look like.

-## Installing KoPylot

-Use the Quick Start found in the GitHub repo: https://github.com/avsthiago/kopylot